alex-gon/scrapeTVs/README.md

 To run this code:

-  After cloning in the repositories directory run `npm install` then run `node scrapeTVs.js`
+  After cloning, in the repositories directory run `npm install` then run `node scrapeTVs.js`